 Advances in non-surgical diagnostic methods aim to reduce reliance on surgery, providing safer options for patients while still addressing their symptoms.
 As of 2020, the global diagnostic delay for endometriosis remained lengthy, averaging between 7 and 9 years, highlighting the need for more accessible and efficient diagnostic resources.

-Management of PCOS focuses on alleviating symptoms, restoring hormonal balance, and addressing fertility concerns.
-Key treatment strategies for PCOS include:
+Management of PMOS focuses on alleviating symptoms, restoring hormonal balance, and addressing fertility concerns.
+Key treatment strategies for PMOS include:

-- Lifestyle Modifications: Engaging in regular physical activity and adopting a balanced diet can help manage weight, improve cycle regularity, improve insulin sensitivity, and alleviate other symptoms associated with PCOS.
+- Lifestyle Modifications: Engaging in regular physical activity and adopting a balanced diet can help manage weight, improve cycle regularity, improve insulin sensitivity, and alleviate other symptoms associated with PMOS.

 - Hormonal Contraceptives: Combined oral contraceptives are commonly prescribed to regulate menstrual cycles and decrease androgen levels, which can help alleviate acne and excess hair growth.

-- Metformin: This medication improves insulin sensitivity and can aid in regulating menstrual cycles and overall improvement in symptoms, although it’s not cleared by the FDA to treat PCOS specifically.
+- Metformin: This medication improves insulin sensitivity and can aid in regulating menstrual cycles and overall improvement in symptoms, although it’s not cleared by the FDA to treat PMOS specifically.

 Endometriosis Treatment